 One big advantage HubSpot users may have is that their ticketing system is included in their free service plan and their free growth plan.

-While you can get our help desk/ticketing system and our knowledge base tool in the $29/mo plan with Gist — it’s not on the free plan.
+While you can get our help desk/ticketing system and our knowledge base tool for $9/mo plan per user with Gist — it’s not on the free plan.

 HubSpot doesn’t offer the knowledge base at the free level, but this is the help desk category.